 This would be an excellent year for Beneteau.
-With financial stability recovered, it was time to invest in the workforce and plant.
+With financial stability recovered, it was time in the Beneteau history to invest in the workforce and plant.
 As the economy improved, Beneteau moved more towards larger sailing boats.
 Owners wanted to see the sea from the saloon and have comfort on board.

 It’s tough beginning a new range.
 Annette and André Bénéteau listened to their family, and after months of thought when visiting a boat show in Germany, André drew an innovative boat on a paper napkin in a restaurant saying “there’s your boat!”

 This was to be the Evasion 32, followed by the Evasion 37 and 28 versions.
 A new plant followed in Commequiers, specially designed to manufacture what was thought to be the largest production boat that the sailing market will want to buy.
 At the same time, the Ombrine would give birth to the Antares range of motorboats, always designed by André.